List of 40 Famous Forests in India to visit

 Travellers can find lodgings near the park.
 Venn Life Forest Resort, Beyond Stay Mahua Vann Pench, etc., offer a full forest view from their balconies or terraces.

 Right in the centre of India, we have Sanjay Gandhi National Park.
 The park records about 2 million visitors yearly and is Named after our late Prime Minister.
 The Kanheri Caves in the centre of the park have a long history.
-These were built during the 9th B.C.E and are now important centres of Buddhist history.
+These were built during the 9th B.C.E. and are now essential centres of Buddhist history.

-The national park belongs to the Malabar Plains ecosystem with varied vegetation, including semi-evergreen, scrub, deciduous, etc.
+The national park belongs to the Malabar Plains ecosystem, which has varied vegetation, including semi-evergreen, scrub, deciduous, etc.

 in Sanjay Gandhi National Park